IRS Voluntary Disclosure Program Helps You Avoid Severe Criminal and Civil Penalties – Quick Facts

 – Clients who are US permanent residents (resident aliens) and are anticipating or are already in the process of acquiring US citizenship when they discover the issue of undisclosed foreign accounts.

-Call IRS Voluntary Disclosure tax attorney Andrew L. Jones now at (949) 445-1942 for a free, fully confidential consultation to determine if you are eligible to solve your foreign account problems through the Offshore Voluntary Disclosure Program or the Streamlined Program!
+Call IRS Voluntary Disclosure tax attorney Andrew L. Jones now at (949) 445-1942 for a free, fully confidential consultation to determine if you are eligible to solve your foreign account problems through the Streamlined Procedures!

 Every foreign account or asset disclosure is unique and you will get personalized service directly with me, with access evenings and weekends to meet your schedule.